-"I really feel that it is hardly pos-ble to say too much in favor of Grape-Nuts as a health food," writes & Chica-go woman.
+'I really feel that it is hardly possible to say too much in favor of Grape-Nuts as a health food," writes a Chica-go woman.
 "For nine or ten years I had suffered from indigestion and chronic constipation, caused by the con-tinued use of coffee and rich, heavy, greasy foods.
 My ailments made my life so wretched that I was eager to try anything that held out a promise of help.
-And that is how I happened to buy a package of Grape-Nuts food last
+And that is how I happened to buy a package of Grape-Nuts food last spring

 "That ended my experiments.
 For in Grape-Nuts I found exactly what I wanted and needed.
 From the day I began to use it I noticed an improvement and in a very few weeks I found my health completely restored.
-My digestive apparatus now works perfectly and my chronic constipation has been entirely relieved.
-I have gained in weight materially, and life is a very pleasant tiling to me so long as I-use Grape-Nuts once or twice a day.
-I have found by experiment that if I leave off for a few days my health suffers.
-'A physician in our town has great success in treating stomach troubles, and the secret of it is that he compels his patients to use Grape-Nuts food-it always brings back the power of di-
+My dimy health completely restored.
+My di-gestive apparatus now works perfectly and my chronic constipation has been entirely relieved.
+I have gained in weight materially, and life is a very pleasant tilng to me so long as I-use Grape-Nuts once or twice a day.
+I have found by experiment that if I leave off for a few days my health suf-fers.

+'A physician in our town has great success in treating stomach troubles, and the secret of it is that he compels